 Artist Lady Lucy spent two months at the beginning of our City Now City Future season painting watercolour portraits of museum visitors.
 Each of them agreed to pay for their portrait with a favour, done for someone else.
-Lucy explains how she hopes to create a network of generosity spreading across the city, and how you can claim a free favour from a fellow Londoner.
+Lucy explains how she hopes to create a network of generosity spreading across the city.

 Could you introduce yourself and tell us about your portrait painting project?